Aider-AI/aider/docs/faq.md

 the task you are working on.
 Just add those files to the chat.

-Usually when people want to add "all the files" it's because they think it will give GPT helpful context about the overall code base.
+Usually when people want to add "all the files" it's because they think it will give the LLM helpful context about the overall code base.
-Aider will automatically give GPT a bunch of additional context about the rest of your git repo.
+Aider will automatically give the LLM a bunch of additional context about the rest of your git repo.
 It does this by analyzing your entire codebase in light of the current chat to build a compact
 [repository map](https://aider.chat/2023/10/22/repomap.html).

-Adding a bunch of files that are mostly irrelevant to the task at hand will often distract or confuse GPT.
+Adding a bunch of files that are mostly irrelevant to the task at hand will often distract or confuse the LLM.
-GPT will give worse coding results, and sometimese even fail to correctly edit files.
+The LLM will give worse coding results, and sometimese even fail to correctly edit files.
 Addings extra files will also increase the token costs on your OpenAI invoice.

 Again, it's usually best to just add the files to the chat that will need to be modified.